cleanlab/cleanlab/README.md

 cleanlab can find label issues from any model's predicted class probabilities if you can produce them yourself.

-Some other cleanlab functionality requires your model to be sklearn-compatible.
+Some cleanlab functionality may require your model to be sklearn-compatible.
 There's nothing you need to do if your model already has `.fit()`, `.predict()`, and `.predict_proba()` methods.
 Otherwise, just wrap your custom model into a Python class that inherits the `sklearn.base.BaseEstimator`: